arefmousavi/SmartFactoryLine/README.md

   - Final boxed blue products are stored in a warehouse with a capacity of up to **54 boxes**
 - **Continuous Water Tank**:
   - Controlled via **IMC (Internal Model Control)** strategy
-  - Includes manual valve control, level setpoint input, high/low level alarms, and auto-recovery functionality
+  - Includes manual valve control, level setpoint, high/low level alarms, and auto-recovery functionality

-### Production Workflow
-- **Three types** of raw materials: Green, Blue, Gray (randomly introduced)
-- **Sorting**: Gray materials are discarded, Blue and Green are directed to their respective lines
-- **Manufacturing**:
-  - Lid and base are produced
-  - Assembled into final products
-  - Grouped into boxes (3 per box)
-- **Dispatching**:
-  - Green products are shipped
-  - Blue products are stored
-- The system is **adaptive** and regulates raw material input based on the current load

----

-## 🖥️ HMI Features (Ignition Platform)
+### OPC-enabled HMI (Ignition Platform)
 - Developed using:
   - **Ignition Server** – hosts the project and manages device communication
   - **Designer Launcher** – used to design the HMI via the Vision Module